AlahmadiQ8/cs-notes/Technical_Interview/Techniques.md

 ## Topological Sort

 - Topological sorting arranges the nodes in order such that all edges are pointing forward.
+- Implemented using Depth First Search (DFS)
+- Only possible when there are no cycles
+- Examples:
+  - Find Longest Path
+  - Find Minimum number of classes to take given prerequisites

+# Line Sweep

+- Given a list of time intervals, find if any of them overlap.
+  Each interval has a start time and a stop time
+- Given a list of time intervals, find the largest number of overlaps at any point
+- Steps
+  1. Extract start and end times into individual points `Point { isStart, time }`
+  2. sort them in order
+  3. iterate and keep track

 # Dynamic Programming (NOT REVIEWED YET)